alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 ![Madrid → Vienna cheapest options.
 I promise this was my first search.](pics/insane-madrid-vienna.png "Madrid → Vienna 2020-02-04 to 2020-02-07, first option is Madrid → Palma → Vienna at $67 and second also has return Vienna → Cologne → Madrid at $80.
 Source: Kayak.com")

-So, everyone else is trying to lower their carbon footprint, but airlines are just happy to burn the planet so that they can charge more for a direct flight?
+So, everyone else is trying to lower their carbon footprint, but airlines are just happy to burn the planet so that they can charge more for a direct flight.
+Way to go, air travel industry!

 ### Unused Return Tickets